stanfordnlp/CoreNLP/_pages/migration.md

 ### Tokenization has been upgraded to UD 2.0 for English, French, German, and Spanish.

 Annotators, models, and rules for English, French, German, and Spanish now work with UD 2.0 tokenization by default.
-This includes models for tagging, parsing, named entity recognition, and KBP relation extraction.
+This includes models for tagging, parsing, named entity recognition (with an important exception), and KBP relation extraction.
 For example, the English tokenizer now splits most hyphenated tokens, does not normalize parentheses (e.g. turn `(` into `-LRB-`), and does not normalize quotation marks.

+A specialized tokenization that is mostly the UD 2.0 version is used for named entity recognition (see below).

 Custom models trained with version 3.9.2 or earlier may suffer performance issues since they expect a different tokenization standard.
 It is advised to retrain models with tokenization